Santa Comes to Dripping Springs

 The Willy Willy Christmas Tree

 If I started telling you about the Willy Willy Christmas Tree you’d have no idea what I was talking about.
-But to Madeline and me, we have known a special tree by that name for more than 45 years.
-That special tree is in Zilker Park Christmas Tree that just about every Austinite has probably stood under and twirled around.
+But to Madeline and me, we have known this special tree by that name for 50 years.
+That special tree is the Zilker Park Christmas Tree that just about every Austinite has probably stood under and twirled around.
 When our first born son, Matthew (born in 1974) was young, 2 or maybe 3, we had planned to go see “The Christmas Tree” one evening.
-There had been a big build up to seeing it, he had probably seen … Continue reading The Willy Willy Christmas Tree
+There had been a big build up to seeing it, he had probably seen it on … Continue reading The Willy Willy Christmas Tree

 The Runaway Trailer